Welcome to CQMFA™

 Numerous studies have shown that standards boost business and economies.
 In the UK, for example, standards account for an $8.2bn annual growth in GDP, while in Canada, the use of standards has injected over $91bn into the economy since 1981.

-Don't kid yourself, there is a science to ensuring quality management, especially in the finance sector.
+Don't kid yourself, there is a science to the "principle's of 'blockchain'" systems and technology that assure certified levels quality management, especially in the finance sector.

 Membership to CQMFA.org™